 From A To B

-When you press Button A, or Alternative, you give a control (button, knob, ball, ring) a different function.
+When you press Button A or Alternative, you give a control (button, knob, ball, ring) a different function.
 It is like the Shift-key on the keyboard, changing a lowercase character into uppercase.
-On release the original function of the control is reinstated.
+On release, the original function of the control is reinstated.

-Pressing Button B or Bank switches all controls to the next serie of functions.
+Pressing Button B or Bank switches all controls to the next series of functions.
 For example, the Element Bt has 12 buttons that are linked to 12 functions.
 Press B (and release) and you have another 12 functions at your disposal.

 Devices have two or three banks and repeatedly pressing the B button rotates through all banks.

 The Element Bt, which stands for Button, has a display, 12 buttons in a 3×4 configuration, and an A and B button at the bottom.
 The display shows the function of the buttons.
 The Element Bt is great for toggles and switches in Capture One Pro.